Full-Text-Search-System/InterfaceModule/README.md

 The InterfaceModule provides an example website for users to know how to use our Sphinx indexing and searching functions.

-In this module, we have a website built with one PHP framework: laravel.
+In this module, we have a website built with a PHP framework: laravel.
 This website has two main functions: search and add.

 Searching: